SAP/ui5-webcomponents/docs/dev/Creating UI5 Web Components Packages.md

 File | Purpose
 ------------|-------------
-`src/themes/MyFirstComponent.css` | All CSS rules for the Web Ccomponent, same for all themes; will be inserted in the shadow root.
+`src/themes/MyFirstComponent.css` | All CSS rules for the Web Component, same for all themes; will be inserted in the shadow root.
 `src/themes/sap_belize/parameters-bundle.css` | Values for the component-specific CSS Vars for the `sap_belize` theme `src/themes/sap_belize_hcb/parameters-bundle.css` | Values for the component-specific CSS Vars for the `sap_belize_hcb` theme `src/themes/sap_belize_hcw/parameters-bundle.css` | Values for the component-specific CSS Vars for the `sap_belize_hcw` theme